 *includes our family of 4 plus a member of staff who lives on the property

 We are committed to reducing waste in the following ways:

 • Making all efforts to be as low waste as possible and adhering to the 3 R’s; Reduce, Re-Use and Recycle

-• Educating and informing guests prior to visiting via welcome email and Guest Info web page on methods to reduce waste during their stay.
+• Educating and informing guests prior to visiting via welcome email and Guest Info web page, as well as signage on-site, on methods to reduce waste during their stay.

 •Requesting that guests do not bring any single-use plastics onto the site.